-The assessment of whether someone is fit must also include an assessment of the person's professional and formal qualifications, knowledge and relevant experience within the insurance sector, other financial sectors or other businesses and shall take into account the respective duties allocated to that person, and, where appropriate, the insurance, financial, accounting, actuarial and management skills of the person.
+An assessment is completed on the 'fitness' of the individual, i.e. whether they have adequate professional qualifications, knowledge and experience to enable sound and prudent management.
+This will include an assessment of the person's professional and formal qualifications, knowledge and relevant experience in the insurance sector, other financial sectors or other businesses.
+It must also take into account the respective duties allocated to that person and their insurance, financial, accounting, actuarial and management skills (where relevant).